 When we’re building our training set, we have events that are going to be enriched with historical data, but we also want to know what’s going to happen.
 We do want to train the model to predict the actual clicks, but the click is going to happen, let’s say, 15 minutes after the event.
 This is something that we need to manage.
 We need to, on the one hand, not give the model historical data relative to the event for prediction, but we do still need to get some future data for the label.
 Then combining these things can be quite challenging.

 Combining stream and batch processing with Upsolver Data Lake ETL

 What can we do to actually make this better?
 One way is to hire a bunch of big data engineers to build these ETL pipelines over a prolonged period, and once you have that infrastructure in place – move on to the actual data science.

 However, when we developed our data lake ETL platform, our idea was to make the process simpler and give data scientists more capabilities to work with event streams, while freeing up data engineering resources to develop features rather than maintain pipelines.
 One of the ways we do this is by combining both the offline batch ETL and the online streaming ETL into a single platform, which you can use without writing any code (except SQL).

-In Upsolver we focus on online portion – the entire platform is built on a streaming framework, so that the offline is just running the streaming framework faster.
-You eliminates all of the manual coding, removes the data plumbing and almost all of the DevOps work, and essentially gives the data scientist the ability to define their dataset using streaming production code.
+In Upsolver we focus on the online portion – the entire platform is built on a streaming framework, so that the offline is just running the streaming framework faster.
+This eliminates all of the manual coding, removes the data plumbing and almost all of the DevOps work, and essentially gives the data scientist the ability to define their dataset using streaming production code.